epabst/kotlin-showcase/README.md

 # How to deploy to firebase hosting

-Prerequisite: Replace ZZZAppIdZZZ in .firebaserc
+Prerequisite: Replace ZZZAppIdZZZ in webclient/.firebaserc

 In the webclient directory, run "firebase deploy".